|

 Documentaries, etc.

-| ***A low-budget documentary narrated by Christopher Lee.
-This programme is
+***A low-budget documentary narrated by Christopher Lee.
+This programme is adorned

-relations make this tape a must for the serious
+tape a must for the serious collector.

 Other Flynn-Related Titles

-Wicked, Wicked Ways: The Legend of Errol Flynn
+The Legend of Errol Flynn

 This TV-movie stars Duncan Regehr as Errol Flynn in this TV-movie based loosely on Flynn's autobiography of the same name.
 This originally ran in 1984 as a 2-part miniseries on CBS.